tmke8/pelican/content/markdown-example.md

   * the other one

-Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.
+Note that --- not considering the asterisk --- the actual text "content" starts at 4-columns in.

 Now a nested list: